 We wined and dined as two drag queens performed ABBA and Tina Turner songs.
 The rooftop bar overlooks the bay.
 You can hear the noise coming from the bars below, heralding the start of your legendary night out in Puerto Vallarta.
 The Almar is a very popular place for honeymoons and party vacations.

 If you’re looking for total luxury Hotel Mousai is the place to be.
 It’s the only AAA Five Diamond resort in Puerto Vallarta.
 The suites are very regal and the rooftop bar is stunning: the infinity pool really does seem to go on forever.

 Another great luxury option is Casa Velas, located in Marina Vallarta, it’s currently seeking to attract more LGBT guests.

 Things To Do And See In Puerto Vallarta

 The mile-long malecón is the heart of Puerto Vallarta.
 As you stroll down it you’ll see many striking sculptures by local artists.
 Check out Galería Uno and Galería Colectika.
 Mexican art is very distinctive, often combining vivid colours with indigenous imagery.
-You’ll find a lot of the street art throughout of the city.
+You’ll find a lot of street art throughout the city.